Are you interested in custom microlearning development?

 So, now we have really small knowledge acquisition.

-Okay, maybe we do need some help.
+This needs some work.
 In the e-learning industry, microlearning has been a buzzword for many years.
-It generally refers to e-learning that’s relatively short and is known by other names as well: chunkable learning, bite-sized learning, mini courses, etc.
+It generally refers to relatively short e-learning courses.
+You might also hear it called chunkable learning, bite-sized learning, mini courses, microlessons, etc.

 Microlearning refers to relatively short, focused course content with a single learning outcome.

-This microlearning definition gets closer to helping you build a strategy.
 At Artisan E-Learning, we work with clients regularly who start out focused on the time it takes a learner to complete the course.
-We get requests like, “We are looking for 5-min microlessons…”
+We get requests like, “We are looking for 5-minute microlessons…”

 It makes sense to think this way especially when you imagine learners taking your courses.